Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Notation and basic results

-\textit{The natural extension.} Given a coherent lower prevision $\lpr$ on $\mathcal K$, it is possible to extend it to the set of all gambles $\allgambles$ in possibly several different ways.
+Given a coherent lower prevision $\lpr$ on $\mathcal K$, it is possible to extend it to the set of all gambles $\allgambles$ in possibly several different ways.
 However, there is a unique minimal extension, called the \emph{natural extension}:

 As the natural extension is the \emph{lower envelope} or the \emph{support function} of a credal set, containing expectation functionals, we may call a coherent lower prevision defined on the entire $\allgambles$ a \emph{lower expectation functional}.